Hugs.Company

 The stress response 🛡️

-In a stressful situation, a hug from a loved one drastically reduces cortisol.
-Interestingly, a hug from a stranger could increase it due to the invasion of personal space.
+In a stressful situation, a hug from a loved one dramatically reduces cortisol.
+Interestingly, a stranger’s hug might increase it due to invasion of personal space.

 Brain synchrony 🧠